-Contingent convertible bonds often offer attractive yield which may be viewed as a complexity premium.
-The value of contingent convertible bonds may need to be reduced due to a higher risk of overvaluation of such asset class on the relevant eligible markets.
+Instruments with non-viability / loss absorption convertible features often offer attractive yield which may be viewed as a complexity premium.
+The value of such instruments may need to be reduced due to a higher risk of overvaluation of such asset class on the relevant eligible markets.
 Therefore, the Sub-Fund may lose its entire investment or may be required to accept cash or securities with a value less than its original investment.